Kwantlen First Nation

-Kwantlen First Nation (qw̓ɑ:nƛ̓ə̓n̓) is a First Nations band government in British Columbia, Canada, located primarily on McMillan Island near Fort Langley.
+Kwantlen First Nation (q̓ʷa꞉n̓ƛ̓ən̓ or Qwʼó꞉ltlʼel) is a First Nations band government in British Columbia, Canada, located primarily on McMillan Island near Fort Langley.
 The Kwantlen people traditionally speak hən̓q̓əmin̓əm̓, the Downriver dialect of Halkomelem, one of the Salishan family languages.

-The Kwantlen are a Stó:lō people (an ethnicity which includes the nearby Katzie and Kwikwetlem First Nations among many others throughout British Columbia's Lower Mainland region), though as of June 2018, Kwantlen withdrew from the Sto:lo Tribal Council and currently operates as an independent Nation.
+The Kwantlen are a Stó꞉lō people (an ethnicity which includes the nearby Katzie and Kwikwetlem First Nations among many others throughout British Columbia's Lower Mainland region), though as of June 2018, Kwantlen withdrew from the Stó꞉lō Tribal Council and currently operates as an independent Nation.

 History

 The events and shape of Kwantlen history and culture before and after European contact is inseparable from that of the Sto:lo people as a whole.
 Prior to European contact, the Kwantlen were one of the most populous First Nations of the Lower Fraser and the leading faction of the Sto:lo people.
 Kwantlen occupied many significant village sites throughout their territory, including settlements in current day New Westminster, Surrey, Langley, Maple Ridge, and Mission.
 According to anthropologist Charles Hill-Tout, the main village of the Kwantlen people was sχəyəməɬ in what is now known as New Westminster.
 Directly across the River on the Surrey side was the summer fishing village known as qəqəyt.
 Another key area of Kwantlen territory is the Stave River valley that was and continues to be important for hunting, trapping, cedar bark stripping, fishing, and other cultural uses.

 After European contact, the Kwantlen moved their main settlement upriver from New Westminster to Fort Langley.
 The Hudson's Bay Company had established the trading post in 1829.
 The Kwantlen defensively sought to control and maintain a trading advantage with the HBC in Fort Langley.
 The importance of the Kwantlen to the British settlement at Fort Langley became evident when Hudson's Bay Company men at the Fort joined Kwantlen warriors in repelling an attack by the Euclataws of Quadra Island - the victory of combined Kwantlen and British forces helped bring an end to slave raids on the lower Fraser by northern tribes, and is the only time British and Indigenous forces fought side by side in British Columbia.
 Kwantlen lost power after the formation of the Colony of British Columbia.
 Their power was diminished further after British Columbia joined Canada, and the colonizing government took control and assigned their affairs to the administration of an Indian Agent This agent was appointed by the government in Ottawa.